Fiskie/unnamed-twig-intellij-plugin/README.md

 (WIP) A plugin to replace the official closed-source Twig plugin found in IntelliJ IDEA/PhpStorm, adding enhanced functionality such as support for Find Usages and named element refactors.

-## Differences with the official plugin
+## Current functional differences with the official plugin

 * Code style is extended from the current HTML code style settings.
 This means your indents will be determined by the HTML indent settings.